 35 Cornell Int'l L.J.
 465-469 (2002)

 Scholarly Commons Citation

 Weiss, Edith Brown, "A Tribute to Paul Szasz" (2002).
 Georgetown Law Faculty Publications and Other Works.
-Paper 545.
+545.